OpenFogStack/tinyFaaS/README.md

 ## License

-The code in this repository is licensed under the terms of the [Apache 2.0](./LICENSE) license.
+The code in this repository is licensed under the terms of the [MIT](./LICENSE) license.

 ## Instructions